-Are you experiencing tight knots or sensitive spots in your muscles that are causing pain locally or in referred areas?
+Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 Neck & Shoulders